 Hazards/risks Control measures Yes No Implementation plan / Additional controls

 Refer to Individual education plan/Educational adjustment plan/Behaviour management plan and other student documents.

 Where necessary, obtain advice from relevant advisory visiting teachers or specialist teachers.

 Ensure there is adequate adult supervision.

 Additional conf trol measures

 and con ditions in which you are conducting your activity.

 Hazards/Risks C ontrol Meası ıres

-Submitted by: Date:
+Submitted by: an of the اماده Date:

-List the names of those who were involved in the preparation of this risk assessment.
+List the names of the List the names of those who were involved in the preparation of this risk assessment.

 Approval

-Approval an authoritta di
+Approval an an haritta di

 ☐ Approved a as submitted:

 Approved with the following condition(s):

 Not approved for the following reason(s):

 Ву: Designation:

-Signed: Date:
+Signed: AM Eon Date:

 Once approved, activity details should be entered into the School Curriculum Activity Register by administrative staff.
 Reference no

-or and review To be completed during and/o or after the activity and/c or at the Yes No
+or and review To be completed during and/or of the series of activities. or after the activity and/c or at the Yes No

 Are the control measures still effective?

-Have there been any changes?
+Have th ere been any changes?

-Are further actions required?
+Are furtl ner actions required?

 Details: